-It is important to know vegetables and fruit are not a necessity when it comes to feeding a carnivore a balanced diet.
-A carnivore does not have the essential tools to properly breakdown and digest plant matter like humans do – so when providing veggies and fruit in a raw diet it should never take up more than 10% of the diet.
+It is important to know a carnivore does not have the essential tools to properly breakdown and digest plant matter like humans do – so when providing veggies and fruit in a raw diet it should never take up more than 10% of the diet.

 When feeding vegetables and fruit it is important to prepare the items properly in order for your pet to digest and absorb the nutrients through plant matter.
 Vegetables should be pureed, fermented, or lightly steamed for optimal nutrient absorption; and fruits do not need any special preparation other than cutting into chunks.